 Abby Minor / Founding Director

 Born and raised in Centre County, Abby Minor is a poet and community writing teacher with many years of arts programming experience in central Pennsylvania.
 She has directed and taught outdoor creative writing programs, summer art camps, poetry writing workshops for adults, and interdisciplinary after-school art classes for kids and teens.
-In 2012 she founded Being Heard, an award-winning creative writing program honoring the voices and imaginations of Centre County’s older adults, which she directed for five years before it was reimagined, expanded, and reincarnated as Ridgelines.
-Her commitment to this work grows from her own need to hear the poems and stories that haven’t been written or read yet, and from her belief in the transformative power of language used with courage, curiosity, inventiveness, and care.
+In 2012 she founded Being Heard, an award-winning creative writing program honoring the voices and imaginations of Centre County’s older adults, which she directed for five years before joining forces with others to reimagine, expand, and reincarnate the work as Ridgelines.
+A graduate of Smith College and Penn State’s MFA Program in Creative Writing, Abby pursues an active writing life alongside her students.
+Her commitment to this work grows from her own need to hear the poems and stories that haven’t yet been written or read, and from her belief in the transformative power of language used with courage, curiosity, inventiveness, and care.

 Jennifer Hwozdek / Fundraising Coordinator